kotlin-orm/ktorm/hexo-docs/source/en/transaction-management.md

 }
 ```

-There has been 2 records in the `Departments` table before.
+There have been 2 records in the `Departments` table before.
 The code above opens a transaction and inserts a record in the transaction.
-After the insertion, we assert that there are 3 records now, then throws an exeception to trigger a rollback.
-Finally after the rollback, we can see there are still 2 records there.
+After the insertion, we assert that there are 3 records now, then throws an exception to trigger a rollback.
+Finally, after the rollback, we can see there are still 2 records there.
 This shows the execution process clearly.

 Note:

 - Any exceptions thrown in the closure can trigger a rollback, no matter the exception is checked or unchecked.
-Actually, *checked exception* is a Java only concept, there is no such thing in Kotlin.
+Actually, *checked exception* is a Java-only concept, there is no such thing in Kotlin.
 - `useTransaction` is reentrant, so it can be called nested.
-However, the inner calls doesn't open new transactions, but share the same ones with outers.
+However, the inner calls don't open new transactions but share the same ones with outers.

 ## Transaction Manager